-Managing methane emissions from our Mozambigue Operations
+Managing methane emissions from our Mozambique Operations

-a review of our methane emissions, focusing on Mozambique (see our 2022 CCR).
+In 2022, we reported how, since COP26, we had undertaken Emissions from our Mozambique Operations represent a review of our methane emissions, focusing on Mozambique (see our 2022 CCR).
 The scope of this review included mapping potential sources and the development of a baseline measurement approach for additional emitting activities.

-We categorised our Mozambigue Operations' two main methane sources as follows:
+We categorised our Mozambique Operations' two main methane sources as follows: